brooksrogers/dump1090_sdrplus/README.md

 before the first peak to provide some context.

-To enable debug mode and check what combinations of packets you can log, use `mode1090 --help` to obtain a list of available debug flags.
+To enable debug mode and check what combinations of packets you can log, use --help to obtain a list of available debug flags.

 Debug mode includes an optional javascript output that is used to visualize packets using a web browser, you can use the file debug.html under the